data-pup/rust-notes/cretonne-issue-311/NOTES.md

 point values respectively.
 These are found in ir::immediates.
 Note that this will be found in the `target` directory after building.

+### Replacing result with alias to canonicalized result

+dfg.rs contains the DataFlowGraph struct.

+This contains a `replace_with_aliases` method, which should do what I need to replace the nondeterminate value with a canonical version of the NaN result.

+### MISC:

+Currently a very rough draft of the pass is in place, still needs to be edited to pass the test bench, this is not performing well and seems to cause a type failure in the wasm test suite.